TomasConti02/RedisOperator/README.md

 This is the Redis Operator code to restart a Redis Cluster in Kubernetes.
 I developed it using the Kubebuilder framework, with Longhorn as the storage provider.
 ## Description
-We want to create a system for restarting a Redis Cluster using VolumeSnapshots.
+## Introduction
-It is designed to be fast and maintain persistent state.
+RedisOperator is a Kubernetes operator developed using the Kubebuilder framework to manage Redis clusters.
+It use Longhorn as a storage provider, allowing fast recovery and backup of Redis clusters using VolumeSnapshots.
+This solution ensures data persistence and quick cluster restarts, making it ideal for applications that require high availability and low downtime.
 ## Getting Started
 it is down the RESDME.md file
 ### Prerequisites